-Candi has an exceptional record of coaching senior executives and partnering with key business owners and community leaders to build sustainable inclusion practices for the workplace, marketplace, and workforce.
-Her successful initiatives have been implemented at Motorola, where she was Vice President of Global Inclusion and Diversity, and at Sun Microsystems, where she led the Global Inclusion Center of Expertise.
+Ms. Castleberry Singleton’s business acumen enhances her approach to coaching and partnering with senior executives, key business process owners, and community leaders to build sustainable inclusion practices for the workplace, marketplace, and workforce.
+She has implemented successful initiatives at Motorola, where she was Vice President of Global Inclusion and Diversity, and at Sun Microsystems, where she led the Global Inclusion Center of Expertise.
+She has led teams in operations and talent development, and acquired extensive experience in sales management, product marketing, training, and major account sales at Xerox Corporation.

 An experienced strategist, Candi created The Integrated Inclusion Model TM, a systems integration model that helps companies transition from compliance-driven processes led by human resources, to integrated activities that shift the responsibility for achieving an inclusive culture to every employee.
 The model is featured in Crossing the Divide: Intergroup Leadership in a World of Difference (Harvard Business School Press, August 2009).